CharlyZimmer/map-of-online-chess/README.md

 ```
 make enrich_geojson
 ```
-If you want to specify the Dataframe to be used, you can define the path as follows:
+If you want to specify the Dataframe to be used, you can define the name as follows:
+(Note that the file needs to be saved to [data/players/](data/players))
 ```
-make enrich_geojson DF_PATH=/path/to/df.parquet.gzip
+make enrich_geojson DF_NAME=df.parquet.gzip
 ```

 #### Install JavaScript Dependencies